-The way pop culture deals with mental health have come a long way, and Borderline Personality Disorder (BPD) is easily one of the most talked-about topics among fans and professionals alike.
-Whether a character has an explicit diagnosis or just acts in a way that checks every clinical box, they give us a real look into how messy human emotions can be from that deep-seated fear of being abandoned to the kind of impulsivity that’s hard to reign in.
+The way pop culture deals with mental health has come a long way, and Borderline Personality Disorder (BPD) is easily one of the most talked-about topics among fans and professionals alike.
+Whether a character has an explicit diagnosis or just acts in a way that checks every clinical box, they give us a real look into how messy human emotions can be, from that deep-seated fear of being abandoned to the kind of impulsivity that’s hard to reign in.

 In this article, we’re going to look at characters from movies, TV shows, and books who show clear signs of BPD.
 Our goal is to look past the stereotypes and explore how fiction portrays what it’s actually like to live with extreme emotional shifts and the constant struggle to figure out who you are.